-We have mortgage debt with significant upcoming maturities (approximately \$305 million in 2016, excluding regularly scheduled principal payments prior to maturity).
+We have mortgage debt with significant upcoming maturities (approximately \$250 million in 2016, excluding regularly scheduled principal payments prior to maturity).
 We believe we have the ability to address these maturities, as well as other capital needs, with a combination of the following:

-- refinancing proceeds on existing encumbered hotels; - borrowing capacity on our existing unencumbered hotels; - · proceeds from the disposition of non-core hotels; - · capacity under our \$200 million senior unsecured credit facility; and - annual free cash flow from operations.
+- proceeds from the financing of the Westin Boston Waterfront hotel or other unencumbered hotels; - proceeds from the disposition of non-core hotels; - capacity under our \$200 million senior unsecured credit facility; and - annual free cash flow from operations.